larry-lime/backend-fund-me-fcc/README.md

 ## About this Project

-This project is a crowd funding smart contract built with hardhat.
+This project is a crowd funding smart contract project built with hardhat

 Try running some of the following tasks: